jupfi/cosi-measure/Electronics/electronic cabinet/README.md

 Play around with the scaling a little bit when printing in order to achieve a good fit.

-Note: In case you ordered the enclosure from the PCB you probably have more space compared to the picture.
+Note: In case you ordered the enclosure from the BoM you probably have more space compared to the picture.
 Just enjoy the extra space, it makes wiring easier.

-4. Build the breakoutboards, see [Levelshifter](Rumba32/Endstop_Levelshifter/README.md) and [Driver Breakoutboards](Rumba32/Driver_BreakoutBoard/README.md).
+### 4. Build the breakoutboards

+For this see [Levelshifter](Rumba32/Endstop_Levelshifter/README.md) and [Driver Breakoutboards](Rumba32/Driver_BreakoutBoard/README.md).
 Place them into the Rumba32 board.

-5. Mount all devices to the door and the side of the enclosure.
+### 5. Mount all devices to the door and the side of the enclosure

 Add cables to the connectors before hand.
 This makes it easier to connect everything later on.

 ![Endstop connector with wires](docs/Endstop_connector_wiring.jpg)
 ---